 How long does it take to form a Michigan LLC?

-It usually takes the state 10-15 business days for the state to process the Articles of Organization.
+The state usually takes 10-15 business days to process the Articles of Organization.

 Expedited processing is available for an additional filing fee.